GabrielleEaston/rails_from_scratch_101/README.md

 #### new.html.erb
 ```
+<h2>Create New User</h2>
 <%= form_for @user do |f| %>
   <%= f.text_field :name, placeholder: "Name" %>
   <%= f.text_area :bio, placeholder: "Bio" %>
-  <%= f.password :password, placeholder: "Password" %>
+  <%= f.password_field :password, placeholder: "Password" %>
   <%= f.submit "Submit"%>
 <% end %>
 ```

 #### edit.html.erb
 ```
+<h2>Edit <%= @user.name %></h2>
 <%= form_for @user do |f| %>
   <%= f.text_field :name, placeholder: "Name" %>
   <%= f.text_area :bio, placeholder: "Bio" %>
-  <%= f.password :password, placeholder: "Password" %>
+  <%= f.password_field :password, placeholder: "Password" %>
   <%= f.submit "Submit"%>
 <% end %>
 ```

 Good work.
 Now go back to the browser and give all these pages a try.
-We haven't added links yet, so you'll have to manually type in the URLS (fill in the `:id` with the actual id number you're looking for):
+We haven't added links between our views yet, so you'll have to manually type in the URLS (fill in the `:id` with the actual id number you're looking for):
 -`/users/:id`
 -`/users/new`
 -`/users/:id/edit`

 Try creating and editing a new user.
 Great work!
 You've made a basic CRUD app in Rails!

+## Let's Polish This Turd
+There's still a lot we need to add before the User parts of our app are ready:
+- Links between our views
+- Reducing the redundancy of our New and Edit forms with partials